 P&G has both short- and long-term sustainability goals, and increasing the amount of renewable or recycled materials in our products and packaging is an important aspect of that.
 Our short-term goals include creating more technologies to replace petroleum-derived raw materials and to ensure traceability of key renewable resources like palm oil and palm kernel oil.
 Our biggest long-term goal is to use 100% renewable or recycled materials for all products and packaging.

-The plant based content in Ariel purclean™ is assessed using the CEN16640 method, which is the technical standard specified by the European Commission.
+The plant-based content in Ariel purclean™ Washing Liquid is assessed using the CEN16640 method, which is the technical standard specified by the European Commission.
 This specified method ensures standardization across the industry regarding the method used to determine the bio-based content of a product.